kirkpatrickprice/linux-audit-scripts/README.md

     * Docker ==> `docker`
     * Kubernetes ==> `kubectl`
     * Tripwire ==> `twadmin`
 * Minimal real-time analysis -- we collect data for off-line analysis and don't report findings during data collection.
+This keeps the dependencies to a minimum and the logic simple, especially important for running the script on production machines.
 * Fail quietly -- If a command isn't found or the piece of software isn't installed, note that in the output and keep going

 ## Critical dependencies ##